CHRISCARLON/CHRISCARLON/README.md

 Throughout my career so far, I've been heavily involved in policy and program delivery, mainly on programmes with a strong data and technology focus.

-I'm now excited to pivot towards a career in data.

 I've always had a knack for understanding data from a policy/operational perspective, and now I’m eager to apply my technical skills to tackle data challenges directly.

 # Contact me